Eggorke/spree_platform_api_client/README.md

 }
 ```

-platform_api_namespace could be overriden through the config at initializer
+platform_api_namespace could be overriden through the config at initializer.
+Default value is "/api/v2/platform"

 ## Development